Hawaiian Flag 1816

 This is now the official flag of the State of Hawaii.
 It is authorized to represent the State of Hawaii on land and sea, and authorized for executive state agencies, second only to the stars and stripes of the United States. |

-Hawaiian Governor´s Flag
+Hawaiian Department Flag

 |